I've really liked your articles in the past but this one lost me.

 Further, real-dollar wages for most Americans has stagnated since the 1980s, again through efforts of corporate lobbyists to ensure that their money is funneled, not to employees, but to investors.

 Also note that when I lived in the U.S., I took home 75% of my pay after federal taxes, social security, and insurance.
 And only through spending frugally was I able to save enough money to successfully leave the country (which is increasily hostile to it's middle- and low-income workers), and move to Europe to be closer to my family.
-Life in Europe is not perfect, but I fell far more secure and joyful than I did in the States.
+Life in Europe is not perfect, but I feel far more secure and joyful than I did in the States.
 (Europe's own economic, political, and social issues are for another day).

 I was able to save by: not being married (lower taxes and spending), not having children (lower taxes and spending), not having pets (lower spending), not owning a new car (lower taxes and spending), not buying a house (lower taxes), and paying off my credit card and school debt.